lRomul/argus-freesound/README.md

 *  Nvidia drivers, CUDA >= 10.0, cuDNN >= 7
 *  [Docker](https://www.docker.com), [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)

-The provided dockerfile is supplied to build image with CUDA support and cuDNN.
+The provided dockerfile is supplied to build an image with CUDA support and cuDNN.

 ### Preparations